raspberrypilearning/cd-intermediate-unity-sushi/en/step_6.md

 title: What does the code do?
 ---

-Notice this looks similar to the obstacle that you just created.
+Notice that this looks similar to the obstacle that you just created.
 You've added an `if` statement so that this block of code only runs when the player left clicks.

-`player.transform.location` is the center of the player **GameObject**.

-You don't wan't to create the laser inside of the spaceship so adding 1 to the y value will stop that.
+`player.transform.location` is the center of the player **GameObject**, your spaceship.
+You don't wan't to create the laser inside of the spaceship, and adding `1` to the `y` value will prevent that.

-You might not have seen this operator before `pos.y += 1f;`.
+You might not have seen this operator here before: `pos.y += 1f;`.
 Coders are pretty lazy and using these "shorthand" operators allow us to shorten code. `a += b` is the same as ` a = a + b`, but notice how much shorter the first one is!
 Here is a list of the shorthand operators in C#: [dojo.soy/CSharpShortOps](http://dojo.soy/CSharpShortOps){:target="_blank"}.

 --- /collapse ---

-With this code, left clicking the mouse is the trigger for firing a laser.
+With this code, left-clicking the mouse is the trigger for firing a laser.

 + If you want, try to allow the player to fire a laser when they press a different button like the spacebar.
 You can find other input options here: [dojo.soy/CSharpInputs](http://dojo.soy/CSharpInputs){:target="_blank"}.